Meet your Board of Directors

 STEVEN GOLDFISHER has lived in the Cahuenga Pass since 1990 and has served on the CPPOA Board of Directors for most of that time.
 He was raised in New York City, then moved to Los Angeles and graduated from USC.
 He received his law degree from Columbia Law School in New York.
 He is an attorney whose professional practice is focused on the entertainment industry, publishing and new media.

-MARC HERNANDEZ is a native of the Los Angeles area and a luxury realtor with the Beverly Hills office of Teles Properties, where he is a Director of the Sports and Talent Division.
+MARC HERNANDEZ is a native of the Los Angeles area and a luxury real estate agent with the Beverly Hills office of Compass, where he is a member of the Sports and Entertainment Division.
+He has been featured on the homepage of the California Association of Realtors website, included in various luxury and business publications, and seen on Bravo TV’s “Million Dollar Listing Los Angeles.”
 Prior to that, Marc was the National Sales Director for Fox Networks Group where he led national digital advertising sales for Fox.com and American Idol.
-He earned his B.A. in Business Administration from the University of Southern California and got his start in entertainment and media at United Talent Agency in Beverly Hills, one of the leading talent and literary agencies in the world.
+He earned his B.A. in Business Administration from the University of Southern California and got his start in entertainment and media at United Talent Agency in Beverly Hills.
 Marc is on the Board of Directors of The Gentle Barn, a farm animal rescue, and WriteGirl, a creative writing mentoring program for teen girls.
-“My family and I support compassion and community in our everyday lives and share the desire for a more kind, gentle, and peaceful world.”

 SARAH HUNT moved to the Cahuenga Pass in 2002 because it offered a house surrounded by trees and wildlife but with the convenience of the city at her doorstep.
 She works in television and cares about preserving green space and preventing oversized developments.